meteorrn/meteor-react-native/README.md

 There are a few official companion packages available to add new features.
 Some packages provide a polyfill for Atmosphere packages, others simplify your app's integration with Native features (like local data storage).

-Production-Ready Packages:
+Beta Packages:
 - [`@meteorrn/ndev-mfa`](/companion-packages/meteorrn-ndev-mfa): Package that allows your RN app to work with `meteor/ndev:mfa`

-Experimental/Beta Packages:
-- [`@meteorrn/local`](/companion-packages/meteorrn-local): Package for storing of data locally that works seamlessly with MeteorRN by injecting data into the collection
+- [`@meteorrn/local`](/companion-packages/meteorrn-local): Package for storing of data locally that works seamlessly with MeteorRN by injecting data into a local minimongo collection

 Planned/Upcoming Packages:
 - `@meteorrn/queued-calls`: Package that allows you to queue Meteor calls that will be performed when internet/server is available